Cinnamon Vs Cassia

 Mike de Livera

-Many sweet and savory recipes benefit from a dash or two of cinnamon, however, only few mention which type of cinnamon to go for.
+Many sweet and savory recipes benefit from a dash or two of cinnamon; however, few mention which type of cinnamon to use.

-At DRUERA, our journey with cinnamon began in 2005, when our family, deeply rooted in Sri Lanka, decided to share the island's exceptional spices with the world.
-We realized that many people weren't aware of the differences between cinnamon varieties, and that many commercial cinnamon sources lacked the quality and transparency we knew was possible.
+We realized that many people were unaware of the differences between cinnamon varieties and that many commercial cinnamon sources lacked the quality and transparency we knew was possible.

-This inspired us to source the highest quality cinnamon from Ceylon and educate consumers about its benefits.
-We've been directly involved in the process, from hand-picking our supplier to daily grinding, and have seen first hand how this impacts the taste.
+This inspired us to write this blog post to educate consumers about the varieties of Cinnamon available.
+We've been directly involved in the process, from hand-picking our supplier to daily grinding, with over 20 years of experience with Ceylon Cinnamon.

 Cinnamon, often present in numerous kitchens worldwide, comes in 4 varieties.
 It is obtained from the bark of different types of cinnamon trees and has a lengthy tradition of application in both culinary and medicinal practices.

-Whether ground and incorporated into baked items or kept whole for infusion in a rich beverage, cinnamon provides an sophisticated distinct taste.
+Whether ground and incorporated into baked items or kept whole for infusion in a rich beverage, cinnamon provides a sophisticated, distinct taste.

 However, certain types of cinnamon are safer for your health and more appropriate for sweet and savory dishes.
 The main distinctions are found in the chemical makeup of the tree that produces the cinnamon.